ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_max_diagnostics_to_display` option

 This option controls the maximum number of diagnostics shown to the user when errors or warnings are detected in the file.
-This option is only relevant if you are using the C-family semantic completion engine.
+This option is only relevant for the C-family, C#, Java, JavaScript, and TypeScript languages.

+A special value of `0` means there is no limit.

 Default: `30`